Jameson-cmd/ActiveDirectoryLab/README.md

   <li>Click configure this local server and then were going to disable the internet explorer enhanced security</li>
  <li>Click ON, then turn off Administrators and Users and click okay</li>
   <li>Copy the link to the source code for the  powershell script</li>
- <li>o to the domain controller and open up internet explorer and click okay</li>
+ <li>Go to the domain controller and open up internet explorer and click okay</li>
   <li>Then paste the link and press enter</li>
    <li>download the file and save as to the desktop so its easy to find</li>
  <li>Extract the script on the desktop</li>